Skip to Content

 Varying the Size:

-To make the blanker longer or narrower, increase or decrease by 2 stitches.
-This afghan uses even stitches.
-To make this longer or shorter, simply increase or decrease the number of rows.
-However, to keep the symmetrical look of the afghan, be sure to count out the rows and whatever you do on one end, you should repeat on the other end.
+However, if you change yarn colors, to keep the symmetrical look of the afghan, be sure to count out the rows.
+Whatever you do on one end, you should repeat on the other end.

 Starting a New Skein: